 - No overlapping elements impeding the reading flow.

-- Search fully functional and accessible.
+- A fully functional and accessible search.

 - Share options functional and visible.

-- Font size and color readable.
+- Font size and color legible.

 - Tapping elements like buttons big and spaced enough to be used by big hands.